bobleesj/learn-swift-with-bob/course/swift-fundamentals/set-tuple.md

 # Set and Tuple

 ## Introduction
 Welcome to Lesson 9 of The Swift Fundamentals.
-There are two objects.
+There are two objectives.
 The first is to learn how to group a list of items with `sets`.
 The second is to work with various types within a single variable/constant with `tuples`.

 ## Problem
  1. I'd love to eliminate duplicated items: `sets`